 Founded in 1870, the Gregory School, previously known as the Gregory Institute, was originally located in downtown Houston on Jefferson Street between Smith and Louisiana until a severe storm left the building beyond repair.

-In 1903, the school was relocated to Victory Street in Freedman’s Town, the city’s first independent black neighborhood where freed slaves settled near the southern swampy edges of the Buffalo Bayou after the Civil War.
+In 1903, the school was relocated to Victor Street in Freedman’s Town, the city’s first independent black neighborhood where freed slaves settled near the southern swampy edges of the Buffalo Bayou after the Civil War.

 In 1926, construction of the existing building took place.